howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 ---
 title: Getting Started
+description: In this chapter, you'll setup your backend and frontend projects.
 videoId: JV0nLsdeMfo
+duration: 4
 videoAuthor: "Abhi Aiyer"
-question: Can you choose the first answer to this question?
-answers: ["That sounds too easy", "I think this question is fake", "When are the real questions ready", "No"]
+question: Which are the two types that you find in all Graphcool project files?
+answers: ["File & System", "Query & Mutation", "User & Group", "File & User"]
-correctAnswer: 0
+correctAnswer: 3
-duration: 4
 draft: false
 ---